jcmoraisjr/haproxy-ingress/README.md

 * Start with [deployment](https://github.com/kubernetes/ingress/tree/master/examples/deployment/haproxy) instructions
 * See [TLS termination](https://github.com/kubernetes/ingress/tree/master/examples/tls-termination/haproxy) on how to enable `https`

+# Reload strategy

+The `--reload-strategy` command-line argument is used to select which reload strategy HAProxy should use.
+The following options are available:

+Note: at this moment this implementation is only on the repository.

+* `native`: Uses native HAProxy reload option `-sf`.
+This is the default option.
+* `multibinder`: Uses GitHub's [multibinder](https://github.com/github/multibinder).
+This [link](https://githubengineering.com/glb-part-2-haproxy-zero-downtime-zero-delay-reloads-with-multibinder/)
+describes how it works.

 # Configuration

 HAProxy Ingress can be configured per ingress resource using annotations, or globally